Lifestyle Changes to Manage Heart Attack

 Returning to Everyday Life

 - Sexual activity—It is normal for you or your partner to feel concerned about whether it is safe for you to resume sexual activity.
 In general, people who have a heart attack can safely resume sexual activity after a short recovery period.
 To find out what is safe for you, make an appointment to discuss this issue with your doctor.
+You and your partner may also be referred to sexual counseling.
+It will allow you both to talk about your concerns and learn how to safely resume sexual activity.

 - Counseling—Support groups or one-on-one counseling can help you navigate the challenges of recovering from a heart attack.
 Support groups allow you to interact with others who have had a heart attack.
 They offer an environment of encouragement and support that will help you adjust and adhere to your treatment.